julik/pasaporte/README.txt

 longer has the user in question the authorization tokens are immediately revoked, and any authorization requests will be denied.

-As an example we provide a simple adapter with which you can easily shoehorn OpenID into Microsoft Remote Web Workplace server.
-And don't even dare to tell me about LDAP.
-LDAP is for sissies.

 ==Configuration

 The adventurous among us can override the defaults (Pasaporte constants) by placing a